tira-io/tira/application/README.md

    ~$ make docker-publish-tira-application  # (optional) Publish a new version
    ```

-These make targets the the deployment configuration: `tira/application/config/settings-deploy.yml`
+These make targets from the deployment configuration: `tira/application/config/settings-deploy.yml`

 ### Development

-The settings used for this local deployment are: `tira/application/config/settings-dev.yml`
+The settings used for the development setup are: `tira/application/config/settings-dev.yml`

 Frequently used development commands are: